Notourious

 On December 16, 1985, both Castellano and Bilotti were murdered.

-That evening, Bilotti drove Castellano to the prearranged meeting at the
+evening, Bilotti drove Castellano to the prearranged meeting at the

 Sparks Steakhouse in Midtown Manhattan.
 A hit team, all wearing white